sewenew/redis-llm/README.md

 Currently, we support the following applications:

-- Simple Application: Application with a prompt or prompt template.
+- **Simple Application**: Application with a prompt or prompt template.
 You can run the application with an input string (prompt), and it returns an output string (completion).
 Check [LLM.CREATE-APP command](#llmcreate-app) for detail.
-- Search Application: Application which can answer questions on a given vector store (you can store your private data in the vector store).
+- **Search Application**: Application which can answer questions on a given vector store (you can store your private data in the vector store).
 Check [LLM.CREATE-SEARCH command](#llmcreate-search) for detail.
-- Chat Application: Application which helps you chat with LLM.
+- **Chat Application**: Application which helps you chat with LLM.
 Chat Application indexes the chat history, and helps LLM remember your conversation history.
 Check [LLM.CREATE-CHAT command](#llmcreate-chat) for detail.

 ## Commands